daemon-labs-resources/docker-local-aws-lambda/README.md

 <!--  -->

 > [!TIP]
-> You will likely have a number of dangling images where we've made changes through out this workshop, run the following to clean them up:
+> You may have some dangling images where we've made changes through out this workshop, run the following to clean them up:
 >
 > ```shell
 > docker image prune